 5. 1 recent passport photo.
 The photo must be glued (not stapled!) on the visa application form;

 6. Medical insurance policy document (copy or original) issued by a foreign insurance company or a Russian insurance company.
-This document is required only from the citizens of all EU countries, Denmark, Iran, Ireland, Iseland State, Israel, Liechtenstein, Monaco, Norway and Swiss.
+This document is required only from the citizens of all EU countries (except Great Britain), Iran, Iseland State, Israel, Liechtenstein, Monaco, Norway and Swiss.
 This document must contain:

 - the date when the agreement was signed;